 Some suggest that it could, in fact, be an allergy to the smoke of cannabis that causes red eyes.
 According to some studies, there are people out there who are allergic to cannabis.
 Even those who smoke tobacco even experience red eyes sometimes, so this could naturally suggest that the eyes are uncomfortable with having smoke in them.

-Even though this idea is not so far out, it still doesn’t explain why we get red eyes even if we eat weed or vaporize it.
+Even though this idea is not so far out, it still doesn’t explain why we get red eyes even if we eat weed or vaporize it (check out the the Mighty Vaporizer).
 Even those stoners who prefer to ingest their cannabis through tinctures, oils or edibles experience the red-eye phenomenon.
 So steering clear of smoking doesn’t mean you can run away from it.

 Red eyes are the reason cannabis heals glaucoma patients